Abhizec123/Quiz-Master/README.md

 1. Download the Zip Folder
 2. Extract it to your preferred location
 3. Open cmd and go to specific path of the Extracted Folder (For Ex-D:\PROJECTS\Quiz - C)
-4. Type the Command "Quiz Questions.DAT" and hit enter
+4. Type the Command "Quiz Questions.DAT" and hit Enter
 5. That's it!
+The Quiz begins.
 ```